greyquill/ProjectManager/VERCEL_KV_SETUP.md

 This error occurs when trying to write files on Vercel's serverless functions.

 **Solution**: Ensure Vercel KV is properly configured.
 The app should automatically use KV in production.

+### Error: "Redis client error: Missing required environment variables"

+This means the environment variables are not available at runtime.

+**Solution**:
+1. Verify variables are set in Vercel (Settings → Environment Variables)
+2. Ensure they're enabled for Production environment
+3. **Redeploy your project** (this is critical - existing deployments don't get new env vars)
+4. Check `/api/health` endpoint to see what variables are actually available

 ## Verification